pkgw/website-netlify-experiment/content/2018/ngvla-science-whitepapers.md

 title = "ngVLA Science Whitepapers"
 +++

-Today the forty-one [ngVLA](http://ngvla.nrao.edu/) Science Whitepapers hit Arxiv!
-For your enjoyment, here's a list of them in the order they landed (and one that accidentally showed up four months ahead of schedule …):
+Today forty-one [ngVLA](http://ngvla.nrao.edu/) Science Whitepapers hit Arxiv!
+For your enjoyment, here's a list of them in the order they landed, and a few others that showed up off-schedule …

 <!-- more -->